lendk/galleryTemplate/README.md

 # galleryTemplate
-##Boostrap Ready , Gallery/Portfolio Temaplte
+##Boostrap Ready , Gallery/Portfolio Template

 This theme is a one page gallery/ portfolio theme for Bootstrap created by Lend Kelmendi.
 This theme features several content sections, a responsive portfolio grid , many sliders for featured work ,contact from etc.